This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Under current regulations, head teachers may not grant leave of absence during term-time unless there are exceptional circumstances.

-Department for Education guidance summarises the legal powers and duties that govern school attendance, and explains how they apply to local authorities, head teachers, school staff, governing bodies, pupils and parents.
-Code H: leave of absence for the purpose of a family holiday granted by the school (p58) states:
+Department for Education (DfE) statutory guidance, introduced in August 2024, summarises the legal powers and duties that govern school attendance, and explains how they apply to local authorities, head teachers, school staff, governing bodies, pupils and parents.
+It states:

 What fines can be made?